BearCloud/site/content/notes/amazon-frontend/index.md

 ### Changing frontend configuration

 The frontend code we give you is complete save a single configuration values that you need to modify.
-In `frontend/src/config/utils.js`, change the `HOST` variable to your IP address.
+In `frontend/src/config/utils.js`, change the `HOST` variable to your EC2 instance's IP address.

 ### Setting up your EC2 instance